Optimization Techniques for Unsupervised Complex Table Reasoning via Self-Training Framework: PERFORMANCE EVALUATION

 According to the results shown in Table \ref{unsuper on tat}, \ref{unsuper on feverous}, and \ref{unsuper on semeval}, we have the following observations:

-(1) Our proposed framework UCTR achieves promising unsupervised performance on the three datasets.
-Compared to supervised benchmarks, it reaches 67\%, \lizy{70\%,} 87\%, 93\% of F1 score or label accuracy on the TAT-QA, \lizy{WiKiSQL}, FEVEROUS and SEM-TAB-FACTS, respectively, without using any human-labeled data.
+(1) The basic version of our proposed framework--UCTR can already achieve promising unsupervised performance on the three datasets.
+Compared to supervised benchmarks, it reaches 67\%, 70\%, 87\%, 93\% of F1 score or label accuracy on the TAT-QA, WiKiSQL, FEVEROUS and SEM-TAB-FACTS, respectively, without using any human-labeled data.
 Moreover, UCTR outperforms other unsupervised models by large margins.
 In particular, the F1 score of MQA-QG on TAT-QA is only 27.7, while UCTR achieves 42.4.
 We suppose the reason is that the data generated by MQA-QG can only cover a small fraction of reasoning types compared to the original dataset, so the trained model cannot handle questions with more complex logical structures.
 Contrastively, UCTR can take advantage of program templates with various underlying reasoning structures to match the distribution of the original dataset as much as possible.

+\lizy{ (2) Our proposed UCTR-ST framework achieves the best performance on all tasks.
+Compared to the basic version--UCTR, the self-training technique brings significant improvements, which suggests that although synthetic data is abundant, it differs from the distribution of realistic data.
+After incorporating the distribution information of realistic data by using unlabeled training samples, the model can perform better at testing stage. }

-(2) Under the few-shot setting, where only 50 labeled instances are available, supervised models perform poorly.
-In contrast, UCTR gains much better performance with the assistance of a large amount of synthetic data.
+(3) Under the few-shot setting, where only 50 labeled instances are available, supervised models perform poorly.
+In contrast, UCTR-ST gains much better performance with the assistance of a large amount of synthetic data.
 The results reveal that our method can significantly reduce the labor cost of manual annotation.
-Additionally, we notice that for FEVEROUS and TAT-QA, models trained on the synthetic dataset can gain further improvements by fine-tuning on the 50 high-quality samples.
-But for SEM-TAB-FACTS \lizy{and WiKiSQL}, the 50 human-labeled samples don't enhance the model as expected.
-We suppose it is because the \lizy{ amount of annotated samples is too small to provide additional valuable information on these datasets.}
+Additionally, we notice that for FEVEROUS and TAT-QA, models trained on the synthetic dataset can gain further improvements by fine-tuning on the 50 high-quality sample s.
+But for SEM-TAB-FACTS and WiKiSQL, the 50 human-labeled samples don't enhance the model as expected.
+We suppose it is because the amount of annotated samples is too small to provide additional valuable information on these datasets.